I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 Macey Ann

-I have just prepared the first squares for joining and spent some time on the layout.
+I’ve just prepared the first squares to be joined together and spent a while working on the layout.

-After some arranging and rearranging of the squares, I decided in favour of the layout shown on the left.
+After arranging and rearranging the squares a few times, I settled on the layout shown on the left.
 I hope it will look nice!

 The Zipper Join